Faculty and Staff

 Hume also serves as an adjunct professor in the Department of Journalism at Northern Kentucky University.
 When not coaching his son’s baseball team, Hume teaches at journalism workshops and state conventions.

-Jim Lang just completed his 18th year of advising student publications, his 15th year as newspaper and yearbook adviser at Floyd Central High School in Floyds Knobs, Ind.
-Lang received his bachelor’s degree in journalism and English from Indiana University and his master’s degree in secondary education from Indiana University Southeast, and has just completed his administrative leadership license.
+Jim Lang just completed his 23rd year of advising student publications, his 20th year as newspaper adviser at Floyd Central High School in Floyds Knobs, Indiana.
+Lang received his bachelor’s degree in journalism and English from Indiana University, his master’s degree in secondary education from Indiana University Southeast, and his master’s-plus-30 hours in administrative leadership from IUS.

 He is a former president of the Indiana High School Press Association and has worked in some capacity at HSJI since 1990.
 He also teaches multimedia journalism at IU Southeast.
 He was a co-recipient of the Ella Sengenberger Adviser of the Year award in 2006 and was a Dow Jones Newspaper Fund Distinguished Adviser in 2007.

 This summer, Lang wants his editors and advisers to understand their roles as leaders in their schools, and to realize how empowering and essential scholastic journalism is to a school community.
 He also wants them to publish quality journalism and learn how to expand readership of their print and Web publications while on the IU campus.

 Carmen Mann-Lynch, MJE, taught high school and advised both the yearbook and newspaper for 13 years.
 She spent her first three years of teaching at F.J.
-Reitz High School in Evansville, Ind., and 1998-2008 at Franklin (Ind.)
-Community High School, where she was Teacher of the Year for the school corporation in 2002.
+Reitz High School in Evansville, Indiana, then taught at Franklin (Indiana) Community High School from 1998 to 2008, where she was Teacher of the Year for the school corporation in 2002.

-Mann-Lynch earned a master’s degree in school counseling at IUPUI in May 2012 and has worked as a high school counselor at Emmerich Manual High School in Indianapolis from July 2012 to July 2015.
+Mann-Lynch earned a master’s degree in school counseling at IUPUI in May 2012 and worked as a high school counselor at Emmerich Manual High School in Indianapolis from July 2012 to July 2015.
 She currently serves as a school counselor and director of school counseling at Hauser Junior Senior High School in Hope, Indiana.